JoinColony/colonyJS/docs/_Docs_GetStarted.md

 First of all, we will need to set up some prerequisites.

+### Node and Yarn

-If you don't have them installed already, you'll need to install `nodejs` and `yarn`.
+If you don't have them installed already, you'll need to install `node` and `yarn`.
+We recommended using `node` version `10.12.0` and `yarn` version `1.12.0` or higher.
+An easy solution for managing `node` versions is `nvm`.

+*Note: You will need a JavaScript environment that supports `async`/`await`, since colonyJS uses promises extensively.
+Recent versions of `node` support promises out of the box, but when you start building beyond the example provided here, you may want to consider using [Webpack](https://webpack.js.org/) and [Babel](https://babeljs.io/) for better support.*

 ### colonyNetwork